 Children are made aware of the importance of laws, whether they be those in class, the school or the country.
-We encourage or pupils to distinguish right from wrong.
-At Dropmore, there is a clear behaviour management strategy with rules and each year group writes up their own class rules together at the beginning of the school year.
+We encourage our pupils to distinguish right from wrong.
+At Dropmore, there is a clear behaviour management strategy with rules which are reviewed with the children regulary.
 Pupils are taught the value and reasons behind school rules and national laws.
 We discuss with the children and make clear the consequences when rules in school and laws are broken.
 We arrange visitors to support their understanding in this such as the Police and the Fire Service.